 - sales deemed to have been made for nil consideration.

-- amounts from the sale of real property that is capital property;
+- amounts from the sale of real property that was capital property;

-- amounts from the sale of the goodwill of a business where no QST is payable on the sale.
+- amounts from the sale of the goodwill of a business where no QST was payable on the sale.

-The following goods and services do not give entitlement to input tax refunds (ITRs) if they are acquired by a large business:
+The following goods and services did not give entitlement to input tax refunds (ITRs) if they were acquired by a large business:

 - road vehicles under 3,000 kilograms that must be registered under the Highway Safety Code to be driven on public roads;